miguel-saldana/data-analytics-portfolio/README.md

-# Miguel Saldana – Data Analyst Portfolio
+# Miguel Saldana – Technical Data Analyst Portfolio

-This repository contains the source files for my technical portfolio hosted via GitHub Pages.
+This repository contains the source files for my technical portfolio, focused on data analysis applied to engineering and urban transport systems, and published via GitHub Pages.

+---

 ## Structure

-- index.md → Main portfolio page
+* `index.md` → Main portfolio page
-- projects/ → Individual project descriptions
+* `projects/` → Individual project documentation (problem, approach, results)
-- assets/ → Images and visual materials
+* `assets/` → Images, diagrams, and visual materials
-- reports/ → Reports in .pdf format per project (if necessary)

-Note: Each project has an individual repository where I host SQL scrips, Python code, .pibx and datasets.
+* `reports/` → Project reports in PDF format (when applicable)

+Each project is supported by a dedicated repository containing:

+* SQL scripts
+* Python analysis workflows
+* Power BI dashboards (.pbix)
+* Engineering-oriented datasets

+---

 ## Focus

-The portfolio highlights end-to-end analytical projects centered on:
+This portfolio showcases end-to-end analytical projects applied to real-world engineering contexts, with a particular focus on railway infrastructure and urban transport systems.

+Core areas:

-- KPI system design
+* KPI system design for infrastructure and maintenance performance
-- Retail & Supply Chain performance analysis
+* Railway operations and maintenance analysis
-- SQL-based data modeling
+* SQL-based data modeling for engineering datasets
-- Python data analysis
+* Python-based data analysis (pandas, numpy)
+* Performance monitoring and failure analysis
-- Executive dashboard development (Power BI)
+* Technical dashboard development (Power BI)

+---

+## Approach

+Projects follow a structured analytical workflow:

+1. Problem definition (engineering context)
+2. Data modeling (PostgreSQL / SQL)
+3. Data analysis (Python / pandas)
+4. KPI definition and validation
+5. Visualization and reporting (Power BI)

+---

 ## Deployment

-Hosted using GitHub Pages.
+This portfolio is deployed using GitHub Pages and serves as a central hub for my work as a Technical Data Analyst in engineering and infrastructure environments.